In Today’s News:

 - The Ninja drones will help in inspecting the safety of railway assets, yards, workshops, and car sheds.

-- It can be used to launch surveillance on criminal and anti-social activities like gambling, throwing of garbage, hawking, etc in Railway premises.
+- It can be used to launch surveillance on criminal and anti-social activities like gambling, throwing garbage, hawking, etc in Railway premises.

 - It may be deployed for analysis of data collected which may prove to be extremely useful in vulnerable sections for safe operations of trains